 - Successfully passed legislation to phase-out Atlantic salmon net pens in Puget Sound

-- Secured increased funding in Washington State to monitor vessel behavior around orcas
+- Secured increased funding in Washington state to monitor vessel behavior around orcas and support salmon habitat restoration

 What can you do now?